Orange-OpenSource/conllueditor/doc/mass_editing.md

 The same language is used for complex search and replace

+For more information check the [formal grammar for conditions](conditions/README.md).

 ## New Values

 `new_values` is a list of key:values to set to the current token.
 Possible `keys`: